Skip to content

 Node Type Node Name Purpose

-Postgres getSessionContext Retrieves user context via stored procedure
+PostgreSQL getSessionContext Retrieves user context via stored procedure

-Code getUserRecord Unpacks and flattens user data
+Code getUserRecord Unpacks user data from stored procedure result

-Code chatAndBusinessHistory Formats context data for agents
+Code chatAndBusinessHistory Formats context data for AI agents

 Code computeContext Pre-computes business metrics and session state

-Code buildPromptSections Dynamically builds agent system prompts
+Code buildPromptSections Assembles conditional system prompts

-LangChain Agent engager_agent Casual conversation agent
+LangChain Agent engager_agent General entrepreneurial coaching agent

 LangChain Tool Workflow updateUserDataTool Updates user profile information